X LEISHMANIASIS IN SPAIN

-IMPORTANT INFORMATION ABOUT DISEASES IF YOU KEEP A DOG IN SPAIN
+IMPORTANT INFORMATION ABOUT LEISHMANIA IF YOU KEEP OR BRING A DOG TO SPAIN